Video is one of the most popular ways to deliver and consume content on the internet.

 I’m sure when you think about your video a clear picture emerges in your mind.
 The scenes layout in order, the visuals are neat, and the words just need to be said aloud.
 Of course, if you go straight to recording your video without any prep work, it becomes clear that all of these things are not as organized and perfect as they appear in our imagination.

 I know because I have done it.
 Just because we can’t go straight to producing a video, doesn’t mean we don’t truly have a great video in mind.
-It just demonstrates the importance of getting those words, visuals, and scenes out of our minds and onto paper in the form of a script and/or storyboard.

 The first and most important prep task is to write a script.
 Start a document in your favorite word processor and start writing what you want to say.